Afro-Venezuelans: Slave rebellions

 Numbers of runaway-slave communities continued to increase throughout the seventeenth century, and by 1720 there were between 20,000 and 30,000 cimarrones in Venezuela, as opposed to the 60,000 slaves still working on the plantations (Rout 1976, 111112).
 Barlovento was the site of intense cimarrón activity throughout the eighteenth century, with several cumbe settlements being established around Caucagua and Curiepe.
-In 1732, there was an uprising of enslaved people led by Andresote in Puerto Cabello and Capaye.
+In 1732, there was an uprising of enslaved people led by Andresote against the monopoly of the Royal Guipuzcoan Company of Caracas had in Puerto Cabello and Capaye.
 In 1747, Miguel Luengo led a rebellion of enslaved people in Yare.

 There were many cumbes in the interior of what later became Venezuela.
 The most famous of these was that of Ocoyta, founded around 1770 by the legendary Guillermo Rivas.
-Guillermo ran away in 1768, and formed a cumbe which included runaways of African and Indian origin.
+Rivas ran away in 1768, and formed a cumbe which included runaways of African and Indian origin.

 After he led raids on various plantations both to liberate slaves and to punish overseers, a special army was raised to destroy Ocoyta and execute Rivas.
 The cumbe of Ocoyta was eventually destroyed in 1771.
 A military expedition led by German de Aguilera destroyed the settlement, killing Guillermo, but only succeeded in capturing eight adults and two children.
 The rest of the runaways withdrew into the surrounding forests, where they remained at large.

 One of Guillermo's deputies, Ubaldo the Englishman, whose christened name was Jose Eduardo de la Luz Perera, was initially born a slave in London, was sold to a ship captain, and took a number of trips before eventually being granted his freedom.
 He was one of a number of free black people who joined the community of Ocoyta.
 In 1772, he was captured by the Spanish authorities.

 In 1794, there were uprisings in the Caucagua and Capaya districts.
-In 1795, an uprising led by Jose Leonardo Chirinos in the Sierras de Coro.
-In 1799, Lieutenant Francisco Javier Pirela led an uprising of the enslaved black militias.
+In 1795, an uprising led by Jose Leonardo Chirinos in the Sierras de Coro along with José Caridad González, In 1799, Lieutenant Francisco Javier Pirela led an uprising of the enslaved black militias.